AqibMemon1/portfolio/content/_index.md

           company_logo: org-TAI
           location: Islamabad, Pakistan
           date_start: '2023-01-02'
-          date_end: ''
+          date_end: '2024-05-20'
           description: |2-
               Responsibilities include:
-            * Successfully designed assemblies, parts, structures, and mechanisms using CATIA V5
+            * Utilizied CATIA V5 to lead the design of air superior aircraft flight demonstrator
-            * Successfully designed and manufactured molds for aircraft skin and control surfaces
+            * Used CFRP Composites and Aluminum for the manufacturing of aircraft parts
-            * Successfully designed and manufactured mockup models and testing rigs.
-            * Utilized FDM 3D printing for prototyping of parts, assemblies, and mechanisms
+            * Utilized additive manufacturing for the manufacturing of aircraft duct and control surfaces
-            * Constructed manufacturing and assembly drawings using ASME Y14.5 2007 GD&T tolerancing standards
+            * Delivered manufacturing and assembly drawings using CATIA V5 and GD&T

+     - title: Assistant Manager
+          company: Facility of Advanced Research and Integrated Systems
+          company_url: ''
+          company_logo: org-POF
+          location: Islamabad, Pakistan
+          date_start: '2022-09-05'
+          date_end: '2022-12-31'
+          description: |2-
+              Responsibilities include:
+              * Utilized SolidWorks to lead the design of tilt-wing and tilt-rotor eVTOL UAV
+              * Delivered assemblies, structure and parts using Solidworks
-            * Utilized composite (CFRP) materials for the layup of functional parts.
+              * Used CFRP and GFRP Composites for the manufacturing of aircraft parts
+              * Delivered manufacturing and assembly drawings using CATIA V5 and GD&T

+      columns: '2'

         - title: R&D Intern